Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 > Fun fact: Since 2021, **NOAA 2** (ITOS-D) - A 50-year-old satellite! - has gone back to life transmitting a legacy [ITOS HRPT](https://www.sigidwiki.com/wiki/NOAA_ITOS_High_Resolution_Picture_Transmission_(HRPT)) broadcast. **It includes no actual imagery** since the VHRR sensor has died ages ago, however it still matches the modulation and spec - if decoded properly you can still see the familiar sync lines from APT broadcasts.
->

 ### FengYun 3C (DEAD)

-> In a statement from NSMC, the satellite has **FAILED** as of 11/2024.
+- In a statement from NSMC, the satellite has **FAILED** as of 11/2024.
 The satellite used to transmit true color imagery when in sight of Chinese territory.
-Sample imagery will be kept below.
+- Sample imagery will be kept here for historical purposes
 - Full resolution sample imagery:
     - [197 (True color)](https://sat-archive.cpt-dingus.cc/L-band/FengYun-3/virr_2024-08-06_13-12-16Z_197.png)
     - [AVHRR 221 (False color)](https://sat-archive.cpt-dingus.cc/L-band/FengYun-3/virr_2024-08-06_13-12-16Z_221.png)